 There are many different types of depression, including:

 Clinical depression - Each year, over 3 million people are diagnosed with clinical depression in The United States.
 Symptoms of clinical depression include persistent low mood, thoughts of suicide, changes in appetite including eating too much or too little, oversleeping or not sleeping enough, withdrawal from friends and family members, irritability, and body aches.
 It's important to know that depression does not just impact your mental state but also your body.

 Dysthymia - Dysthymia is a condition otherwise known as persistent depressive disorder.
 An individual who has dysthymia experiences a constant low mood that lasts for a minimum of two years.
 The difference between clinical depression (or Major Depressive Disorder) and dysthymia is that MDD can be debilitating, while dysthymia may fool people.
 A person who has persistent depressive disorder may appear "normal" to their friends, family, or co-workers.
 They might even be an overachiever.
 However, on the inside, they are suffering from depression.

 Situational depression - Situational depression impacts people when they're experiencing a difficult life transition.
 It's also referred to as an adjustment disorder.
 Situational depression could be due to having a death in the family, moving, divorce, or grieving the loss of a pet.
-There are many reasons to experience depression.
-The most important thing is to get help.

 Can you have another mental health condition on top of depression?